RSS

 19. What are the costliest repairs needed?

-This question will be crucial to buyers because it will determine if a property is too risky or expensive.
-Depending on the buyers’ overall budget, there may be a way to negotiate with the sellers on certain repairs.
+This question is crucial for buyers because it determines whether a property is too risky or too expensive.
+Depending on the buyers’ overall budget, there may be a way to negotiate repairs with the sellers.

 20. Who do you recommend for repairs?

-Since the home inspection industry is related to construction and real estate, a good-quality inspector should have firsthand experience with plenty of contractors and specialists.
+Since the home inspection industry is closely tied to construction and real estate, a high-quality inspector should have firsthand experience working with numerous contractors and specialists.
 Plus, many home inspectors own their businesses and know how valuable referrals are to other homebuyers and other business owners.

 21. How can I best maintain the home I buy?

 After purchasing a home, buyers are typically eager to keep it in pristine condition.
-While some maintenance may be more straightforward, like mowing the lawn or treating for pests, there are plenty of other maintenance questions you may think of over time.
+While some maintenance may be more straightforward, such as mowing the lawn or treating pests, you may have additional questions over time.
 Asking your home inspector about future maintenance tips will help buyers prepare.

 22. Why do I need a home inspection?